hauptmedia/docker-maintenance/README.md

 If you provide the `/usr/bin/docker` binary and the `/var/run/docker.sock` from the host system this container will be also able to run various tools from other docker images.

+If you also specify the `DOCKER_GID` environment variable the maintenance-users will be joined to the docker group thus allowing to run docker without being root.

 Provide a `maintenance-users` users file as `/etc/maintenance-users` with the format `user` `ssh-key` to enable the ssh login for the specified user